ab159ab/ts-base-bk/README.md

 `npm startForWindows` for windows

 ## Technology stack
+All (most all) the code is coded by hand (ie no code generatores are used).
+All the code and choices were well thought and well known before implementation.
+Each choice has its effect on fate of the project flow should be well known before using.

 1. Node 12.18.2 LTS (never use non-LTS version).
 Use nvm (node version manager (preferred) to install node).
 1. Redis (session storage)
 1. Typescript